pythonpad/vue-pythonpad-runner/readme.md

 ### VueChatRunner

 `VueChatRunner` component supports the web-based programming lessons specially designed for the component.
 This allows users to learn how to programming using Python 3 in a very interactive environment created with an instructor bot.

+#### Props & Events

+Following props and events are available in the `VueChatRunner` component.

+**`lesson`**

+An object that includes all essential materials and contents for the *lesson* in the chat runner.

+**`initState`**

+An object that includes initial state to start from, in this lesson.
+It is like a save file to load in a game.
+User starts from the state that was saved from the last session.

+**`initSrc`**

+A user code content to start from.

+**`@saveState`**

+An event that is triggered when the current state in the lesson is changed.
+The current state is provided as a parameter.

+**`@saveSrc`**

+An event that is triggered when the current user code content has to be saved.
+The current user code content is provided as a parameter.